8 key lessons we learned from hosting a virtual company gathering

 During breaks or in between scheduled sessions we provided a space on our map dedicated to mingling including the corresponding Zoom link.
 In the morning, there were coffee tables during breakfast and the boats (1:1) and islands (group calls) where people could have informal conversations.

 We also organized a collective virtual yoga session and a game night where people could get together and enjoy quality time together.

 What a remote company gathering is all about: the people!

 Take time to build empathy for your people.
 Empathy helps you to create a virtual environment in which people will be open to engage and contribute according to their needs and feelings.

 Establish a single purpose of the gathering.
 Then weave the company purpose and the needs of your people into one, culture-defining moment.

 During this moment, everyone can experience for themselves how great your company is … like BRYTER ‐ an amazing, magical workplace built by amazing, magical people.
-If you want to join us, just start a conversation.
+If you want to join us, have a look at our open job opportunities and just start a conversation.
 We are happy to hear from you.